So, what do we reckon hits the spot when it comes to protein supplements?

 MuscleTech’s website quotes a study where subjects took Nitro-Tech.
 In a six-week, double-blind (where neither the subjects of an experiment and the people running the study know its critical aspects – i.e. what they are giving the testers) study involving 36 people who had at least three years of weight training experience, the ones who took Nitro-Tech and combined it with weight training gained 70 percent more lean muscle than those who took regular whey protein.
 The people taking Nitro-Tech saw strength gains too, increasing their bench presses more than the subjects taking whey protein.
 They increased their one-rep max bench press by 34lbs (15.5kgs) versus 14lbs (7kg), a strength gain of 143 percent.

-COR-Performance Whey comes in the usual suspects for flavours – whipped vanilla, strawberry milkshake, cookies n’ cream, molten chocolate and peanut butter marshmallow, with users giving the highest ratings to the cinnamon swirl kind.
+COR-Performance Whey comes in the usual suspects for flavors – whipped vanilla, strawberry milkshake, cookies n’ cream, molten chocolate and peanut butter marshmallow, with users giving the highest ratings to the cinnamon swirl kind.
 Per serving, the product offers 25g of protein and 2g of sugar.
-You also get calcium too – 15 percent of the recommended daily intake.

 Okay so you have made up your mind, and you want to add whey protein powder to your diet.
 What should you look for?
-Take these factors into account – quality of ingredients, the brand (is a reputable one), what customers say and the price per serving, as this will help you work out if you can afford it.
-We also think you should consider taste and mixability.
-A yucky-tasting product that doesn’t mix easily will end up unused – what a waste of money…
+Take these factors into account – the quality of ingredients, the brand (is a reputable one), what customers say and the price per serving, as this will help you work out if you can afford it.
+We also think you should consider taste and mix ability.
+A yucky-tasting product that doesn’t mix easily will end up unused – what a waste of money.

 Well, we’ve given you some ideas above.
 At the end of the day, the best whey protein powder mix is the one that works for YOU.
 It helps you perform in the gym, you get to achieve the goals you want (fat loss, muscle gain, increased strength, etc.), and it doesn’t cost you the earth.